khueue/prolongo/README.md

    itself unless its placement is obvious and consistent in each clause.
    PlUnit is excellent at pointing out when tests succeed but leave choice points.
+ * Try to avoid spaces within lists and structures, but always use spaces between arguments.
+ * Predicates, atoms, etc. should use "this_naming_style" while variables should use "ThisNamingStyle".
- * Try to stick to PlDoc.
+ * Try to stick to the PlDoc structure.
  * If in doubt, consult: <http://www.ai.uga.edu/mc/plcoding.pdf>

 ## Thoughts